vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 # VinylDNS Pre-requisites
 VinylDNS has the following external requirements that need to be setup so that VinylDNS can operate.
 Those include:

+1. [DNS](#dns) - your DNS servers VinylDNS will interact with
 1. [Database](#database) - the database houses all of VinylDNS information including history, records, zones, and users
 1. [Message Queue](#message-queues) - the message queue supports high-availability and throttling of commands to DNS backend servers
 1. [LDAP](#ldap) - ldap supports both authentication as well as the source of truth for users that are managed inside the VinylDNS database

+## DNS
+VinylDNS is **not a DNS**, rather it integrates with your existing DNS installations to enable DNS self-service and streamline
+DNS operations.

+VinylDNS communicates to your DNS via:
+* `DDNS` - DDNS is used for all record updates
+* `AXFR` - Zone Transfers are used to load DNS records into the VinylDNS database.

+VinylDNS communicates to your DNS using "connections".
+A connection allows you to specify:
+1. The TSIG key name
+1. The TSIG key secret
+1. The server (and optionally port) to communicate to DNS with

+There are **2** connections, one for DDNS and another for zone transfers.
+This allows you to use a different DNS server / key for zone transfers.

+Connections (DDNS and Transfer) can be setup
+* `per zone` - every zone can override the global default by specifying its own connections.
+* `global default` - assuming you are managing a primary system, you can [configure default zone connections](config-api#default-zone-connections).
+When no zone connection is specified on a zone, the global defaults will be used.

 ## Database
 [database]: #database